KitoPham/SoccerLeague/README.md

 *Disclaimer if you've already downloaded the SoccerLeague folder onto your computer you can skip the first command and make sure that your terminal is pointed to this folder via the cd command*

-Once you have installed these two programs, launch your Terminal application and type the follow commands in separately.
+Once you have installed these two programs, launch your Terminal application and type the following commands in separately.
 ```git
     git clone https://github.com/kitopham/SoccerLeague
 ```